Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/README.md

 docker run -p 8080:8080 --mount type=bind,source="$(pwd)"/4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX.export,target=/KEY,readonly -e ACCOUNT_KEY_FILE=/KEY -e PORT=8080 -e NODE=http://node.testnet.concordium.com:20000 -e LOG_LEVEL=debug -e CIS2_TOKEN_CONTRACT_INDEX=7723 -e AUCTION_CONTRACT_INDEX=7724 sponsored_transactions
 ```

 Note: To get your `ACCOUNT_KEY_FILE` (the `4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX.export` file), export it from the Concordium Browser Wallet for Web.
+This account should be only used for this service.
+No transactions should be sent from the account by any other means to ensure the account nonce is tracked
+correctly in the service (e.g. don't use the `4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX` account in the browser wallet to send transactions via the front end).

 <img src="./backend/pic/pic1.png"  width="200" />
 <img src="./backend/pic/pic2.png"  width="200" />